classiebit/addchat-codeigniter-pro-docs/resources/docs/1.0/features/customer-support.md

 3. After submitting, the Guest can start chatting.

->{primary} When a Guest sends a message, it gets forwarded to all the Guest-group users.
+>{primary} When Guest sends a message, it gets forwarded to all the Guest-group users.

+---

 <a name="Auto-conversion"></a>
 ## Auto-conversion

 AddChat auto-convert the Guest conversations to Registered user conversations, when the Guest **Register** on the website with the same `Email` that he/she used as a Guest.
 Let's see what it is-

 - Suppose a Guest started chatting.